discernus/research/zfreezer/simple_test_cff/cff_v10.md

 # 5.1: Metadata
 metadata:
   framework_name: "cohesive_flourishing_framework"
-  framework_version: "10.2"
+  framework_version: "10.2.0"
   author: "Discernus Project"
-  date: "2025-08-20"
   spec_version: "10.0"

 # 5.2: Analysis Variants
 analysis_variants:
   default:
-    description: "Complete v10.0 implementation with salience and tension analysis."
+    description: "Complete v10.2 implementation with salience and tension analysis."
     analysis_prompt: |
       You are an expert discourse analyst specializing in social cohesion and democratic health, grounded in political psychology and social identity theory.
-Your task is to analyze the provided text using the Cohesive Flourishing Framework v10.0.
+Your task is to analyze the provided text using the Cohesive Flourishing Framework v10.2.

       FRAMEWORK METHODOLOGY:
       This framework measures discourse's impact on community cohesion through independent scoring of opposing rhetorical dimensions.
 It preserves complex rhetorical information by avoiding forced binary choices, enabling sophisticated analysis of strategic communication that employs competing appeals simultaneously.